Dhirajgupta440/Deep_Learning_Models/README.md

-# 📊 Comparative Study of Deep Learning Models on MNIST Dataset
+#  Comparative Study of Different Deep Learning Models on MNIST Dataset

 This repository presents a comparative study of four deep learning architectures — **LeNet**, **ResNet**,**Transformer**, and **VGG16** — applied to the **MNIST** handwritten digit classification task.